vincentntang/vincentntang.com/content/posts/20211009-state-hat/index.md

 There's one product manager I respect who is both a subject matter expert, developer, and product manager.

-"Let me put on my developer hat", she says
+**"Let me put on my developer hat"**, she says

 It makes a world of difference when someone states that.
 I can forget about business requirements.
 I can forget about design.
-I can just focus on engineering architecture.
+I can just focus on engineering architecture and the bugs we're trying to squash at hand because it was supposed to be shipped out yesterday.

 If your a technical manager, it's easy to get caught in the moment.
 To forget what the other side is experiencing.